 At approx 18 years of age our GH levels are sitting at 95% of our peak bone mass.
 But we age, and with ageing you can anticipate bone degeneration.
-At the age of 30, growth hormone levels are on their decline. issue grows faster than the breakdown of the old bone tissue.
+At the age of 30, growth hormone levels are on their decline and with this bone mineral density also suffers a decline.

 With age, we experience bone loss which appears to occur faster than the growth of new bone

 tissue.
 There is also a slowed down healing from bone injuries. Â Bone loss that is chronic will eventually lead to low bone mineral density or Osteopenia.
 Following this is the deterioration of bone tissue, which is referred to as Osteoporosis.

 It is accepted that there are many nutritional and lifestyle modifications published which promote their ability

 to improve oneâ€™s bone mass.
 However, as we age, the consequences of our lifestyle choices and genetic predispositions present themselves.
 It is useful to look into coupling natural treatments with other therapy options, such as peptide supplementation to improve bone health.

 Osteopenia (Low Bone Mass)